barbourians/DA4M6/docs/introduction/index.md

 HINT: do not include reasons that can be eliminated by standing by the exit long enough

 (e.g. small sample size or people not answering can be resolved if you stay there longer)

-a.
-Looking at one brand only
+- Looking at one brand only
-b.
-Geographical region
+- Geographical region
-c.
-On-line shoppers are excluded
+- On-line shoppers are excluded
-d.
-Date and time of the day/week/month/year (seasonal offers and pay date)
+- Date and time of the day/week/month/year (seasonal offers and pay date)
-e.
-Superstore vs Metro
+- Superstore vs Metro
-f.
-[Local offers and promotions, like closing down sale] ~ if this shop is next to you
+- Local offers and promotions, like closing down sale
-* people could also lie or round what they spent ~ but this gets eliminated
+- people could also lie or round what they spent ~ but this gets eliminated

 ## Primary vs secondary data
 ### Primary